SUMMER: June 10 – August 2, 2019 (class is full)

-- Click Register Now and follow the prompts to be added to the Wait List.
+- Click Register Now and follow the prompts to register.

 - Times: 7:30am – 5:00pm, Monday through Friday, 1 weekend may be required